Opportunities for employers

 - Contact ECRC staff to inform them of position opening at least one week before the application window closes.

-**Please contact the Engineering Career Center staff if there are special circumstances that will prevent you from following this process.
+**Please contact Engineering Career Resource staff if there are special circumstances that will prevent you from following this process.

 The Engineering Career Resource Center is not a placement office, and therefore does not place students in internship, co-op or employment opportunities.
 Employers are invited to campus for career fairs, recruiting events (information sessions/recruiting tables), and to post open vacancies to Wayne State Students.
 ECRC staff are available to help with the set-up and promotion of those events and vacancies.
 Students should not expect to be placed in an internship or co-op but all students are encouraged to work with the ECRC office to learn job search strategies aiding their search.

 Getting feedback from industry is one of the most effective tools we have for providing continuous improvement of our Career Center practices and preparing our students for their careers.
-If you are an industry employer and you have feedback related to either the Engineering Career Resource Center or the career-preparedness of WSU College of Engineering students and/or alumni, or have an idea for a career-related workshop or event, please contact one of our Career Resource Center Coordinators.
+If you are an industry employer and you have feedback related to either the Engineering Career Resource Center or the career-preparedness of WSU College of Engineering students and/or alumni, or have an idea for a career-related workshop or event, please contact the Engineering Career Resource staff.